fruittree/CSC496_2019F/README.md

 1. Proficiency in Python.
 If you have plenty of coding experieces with MATLAB, C++, is fine too.
 2. College Calculus
-3. Basic probability and statistics
+3. Basic probability, statistics andlinear algebra.

 ## Textbooks and references